Alamantus/JSON-Compress/README.md

 ## Background

 One of the problems you can have developing rich internet applications (RIA) using Javascript is the amount of data being transported to and from the server.
 When data comes from server, this data could be GZipped, but this is not possible when the big amount of data comes from the browser to the server.

-##### JSONC is born to change the way browser vendors think and become an standard when send information to the server efficiently.
+##### JSON-Compress was born to change the way browser vendors think and become an standard when send information to the server efficiently.

-JSONC has two differents approaches to reduce the size of the amount of data to be transported:
+JSON-Compress has two differents approaches to reduce the size of the amount of data to be transported:

 * *JSONC.compress* - Compress JSON objects using a map to reduce the size of the keys in JSON objects.
     * Be careful with this method because it's really impressive if you use it with a JSON with a big amount of data, but it